IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/languages/language-running.md

           localesConfigMap: lm-locales
 ```

-4. Run a `helm upgrade` of the TNCO helm chart with the custom values file above.
+4. Run a `helm upgrade` of the TNC-O helm chart with the custom values file above.